-According to Gardner, James A. Blackmon worked for the city of Prichard for a little more than a year before he was suspended without pay on Wednesday, Jan.
-10. He said Blackmon was ultimately terminated the following day via a letter from Prichard Police Chief Walter Knight.
+According to Gardner, James A. Blackman worked for the city of Prichard for a little more than a year before he was suspended without pay on Wednesday, Jan.
+10. He said Blackman was ultimately terminated the following day via a letter from Prichard Police Chief Walter Knight.

 “As mayor of this city, I would assure you that when it comes to these matters concerning the integrity of the finances of this city that erode the confidence in our city and of our citizens — regardless of who may be involved — it will not be tolerated,” Gardner said.
 “Where it began and where it ends, all of those things will be determined during the course of this investigation.”

-Gardner declined to answer questions about whether other employees could be implicated along with Blackmon in addition to other rumors about his termination.
-Asked about the amount of public funds that could be amiss, Gardner said only that “it could be in the thousands.”
+Gardner declined to answer questions about whether other employees could be implicated along with Blackman in addition to other rumors about his termination.
+Asked about how much public money could be amiss, Gardner said only that “it could be in the thousands.”

-In a biography on the web page that appears to be self authored, Blackmon lists his responsibilities as “assisting the Mayor” and the “citizens of Prichard.”
+In a biography on the web page that appears to be self-authored, Blackman lists his responsibilities as “assisting the Mayor” and the “citizens of Prichard.”